ragley/Foosbots_SPR_23/README.md

 <br></br>

 ### __Decision Requester__
-This component determines how often the agent makes decisions within a training run
+This component determines how often the agent makes decisions.
+The `OnActionsRecieved()` function gets called every `Decision Period` steps.
+The agent makes decisions and outputs commands at this step.

+For Example:
+- If the environment goes through 300 steps with the decision requester is set to 12, the Agent will make decisions every 12 steps, for a total of 25 decisions being made.

 ![foosball_decison_requester](https://user-images.githubusercontent.com/35296087/206738764-6a268c05-15dd-489e-bd67-06885dccc74e.png)

 >*__NOTE:__*
 >
->*"Take Actions Between" is unchecked and that the `Decision Period > 1`, we found that when allowed to make decisions at every step the agent would get stuck moving its rods only in one direction but when it was slightly throttled it had full range of motion.
-In the main simulation this can be set to something else (`12-20`), but it's recommended that when running inference on the table it be set to 1.*
+>Ensure *"Take Actions Between" checkbox is unchecked and that the `Decision Period > 1`.
+We found that when allowed to make decisions at every step (Decision Period = 1), the agent would get stuck moving its rods only in one direction.
+However, when it was slightly throttled it had full range of motion.
+When training in the simulation, a value of 12 produces a better simulated result, while a value of 20 produced a better result on the physical table.
+This is likely due to the AI learning to compensate for delays in input which it might experience on the physical table.
+When running on the physical table the `Decision Period = 1`.

 <br></br>

 ### __Important Agent Script Details__
 There are several agent scripts included in the project from the various phases of testing and developing the project.
 The one that is currently being used and is most up to date for the simulation is called `SelfPlayAgentJoint.cs`.
 Public variables should be set in the `TableEnvHandler.cs` to ensure settings are the same for both agents.
+Important functions are explained in the *Click to Expand* section under each script.
 The simulation utilizes the following scripts:

 <br></br>
 __`SelfPlayAgentJoint.cs`__